-Since joining WGBH in the spring of 2010, Phillip Martin has reported on human trafficking in southern New England, the Boston Marathon bombing, Whitey Bulger, carbon offset schemes, police shootings, training and race, the Occupy movement and the fishing industry in New England, among other topics.
+Since joining WGBH in the spring of 2010, Phillip has reported on human trafficking, politics and race, the Boston Marathon bombing, gangs, terrorism, Whitey Bulger, carbon offset schemes, police shootings, training and race, the Occupy and Black Lives Matter movements, and the fishing industry in New England, among other topics.

-On WGBH-TV, he is a regular panelist for Basic Black and an occasional panelist for Beat the Press, and hosted the World Compass 2012 presidential primary coverage.
-He is a Senior Fellow with the Schuster Institute for Investigative Journalism and a 2012 International Center for Journalists Ford Foundation Fellow.
+On WGBH-TV, he is a regular panelist for Basic Black and hosted PBS’s World Compass 2012 presidential primary coverage.

 A Latino-Owned Seaport Restaurant Struggles To Stay Open: Are Race And Ethnicity Factors?Some hoped that when a Latino-owned restaurant moved into the Seaport District 18 months ago, it might be the beginning of a trend.
 Now, that business is on the verge of closing, and some believe race and ethnicity are playing a part.